 Stay up to date with events around the world that can impact the delivery of your international shipments

-Providing the best customer experience is our top priority, and we are working to minimize impacts.
+Providing the best customer experience possible is a top priority for us, and we are working hard to minimize the impact on our customers.
 We regret any inconvenience this may cause and thank you for your understanding.

 We are currently experiencing high shipping volume flowing through our FedEx Paris-Charles de Gaulle (CDG) hub and there was a work stoppage at our TNT air hub in Liege on March 3.
 Customer may experience delays in their FedEx and TNT shipments inbound and outbound of Europe.
 Transshipments transiting through these hubs may also experience delays as well.

 We apologize for the inconvenience that this has caused.
 To check the status of your shipments, please visit fedex.com or tnt.com.

 A major winter storm moved through North America from Feb.
 12 – 16, 2021 and had caused hazardous conditions across the U.S.

 While we implemented numerous contingencies to mitigate the impact to our customers during this time, there may be on-going service delays anticipated for inbound and outbound shipments across the U.S. until recovery efforts conclude across the country.